jdechalendar/glm-plotter/README.md

 # Usage
 * Install python packages (version 3.5 was used for development) - see install.txt.
 * From the command line, change directory to the directory glm-plotter located in this repository. `cd path-to-repo/glm-plotter`
+* If the python packages were installed in a virtual environment, activate the virtual environment
 * Run the glm-plotter.py file. `python glm-plotter.py`
 * Open a browser and go to http://localhost:5000.